Revisiting Event Study Designs: Robust and Efficient Estimation: Setting

 \section{Setting}

-We consider estimation of causal effects of a binary treatment $D_{it}$ on some outcome $Y_{it}$ in a panel of units $i$ and periods $t$.
-We focus on ``staggered rollout'' designs, in which being treated is an absorbing state.
-That is, for each unit there is an event date $E_{i}$ when $D_{it}$ switches from 0 and 1 and stays there forever: $D_{it}=\one\left[K_{it}\ge0\right]$, where $K_{it}=t-E_{i}$ is the number of periods since the event date (``relative time'').
-We also allow that some units are never treated, denoted by $E_{i}=\infty$.\footnote{In principle always-treated units are also allowed for, by $E_{i}=-\infty$, but in practice they will not be useful for causal identification with flexible treatment effect heterogeneity.} Units with the same event date are referred to as a cohort.
+We consider estimation of causal effects of a binary treatment $D_{it}$ on an outcome $Y_{it}$ in a panel of units $i$ and periods $t$.
+We focus on ``staggered rollout'' designs in which being treated is an absorbing state.
+For each unit there is an event date $E_{i}$ when $D_{it}$ switches from 0 to 1 forever: $D_{it}=\one\left[K_{it}\ge0\right]$, where $K_{it}=t-E_{i}$ is the number of periods since the event date (``horizon'').
+Some units may never be treated, denoted by $E_{i}=\infty$.
+Units with the same event date are referred to as a cohort.

-We do not make any random sampling assumptions and work with a fixed set of $N$ observations $it\in\Omega$, which may or may not form a complete panel.
+We do not make any random sampling assumptions and work with a set of observations $it\in\Omega$ of total size $N$, which may or may not form a complete panel.
 We similarly view the event date for each unit, and therefore all treatment indicators, as fixed.
-We define the set of treated observations by $\Omega_{1}=\left\{ it\in\Omega\colon\ D_{it}=1\right\} $ of size $N_{1}$ and the set of untreated (i.e., never-treated and not-yet-treated) observations by $\Omega_{0}=\left\{ it\in\Omega\colon\ D_{it}=0\right\} $ of size $N_{0}$.\footnote{Viewing the set of observations and event times as non-stochastic is for notational convenience: \ref{subsec:appx-Isomorphic-Setting} shows how this framework can be derived from one in which both are stochastic, by conditioning on $\Omega$ and $\left\{ E_{i}\right\} _{i}$.
-The lack of a random sampling assumption yields additional generality; \ref{subsec:appx-iid-sampling} shows how a simplified version of our assumptions is implied by randomly sampled complete panels with parallel trends.}
+We define the set of treated observations by $\Omega_{1}=\left\{ it\in\Omega\colon\ D_{it}=1\right\} $ of size $N_{1}$ and the set of untreated (i.e., never-treated and not-yet-treated) observations by $\Omega_{0}=\left\{ it\in\Omega\colon\ D_{it}=0\right\} $ of size $N_{0}$.\footnote{Viewing the set of observations and event times as non-stochastic is not essential.
+In \ref{subsec:Stochastic-Regressors}, we show how this framework can be derived from one in which both are stochastic, by appropriate conditioning.
+Our conditional framework avoids random sampling assumptions made in other work on DiD designs (e.g. \cite{DeChaisemartin2018}, \cite{Abraham2018}, and \cite{Callaway2018}).}